JustinasBliujus/Task-Two/README.md

 Additions in this version of the project:
 Struct updated to class.
-O1,O2 and O3 flags compared
+O1,O2 and O3 flags compared.
 struct and class performance analytics.